-How will the FCFCOA operate?
+How does the FCFCOA operate?

 The FCFCOA is made up of two divisions.

-Both divisions of the FCFCOA exercising family law jurisdiction are governed by the Federal Circuit and Family Court of Australia (Family Court) Rules 2021 and all matters will aim to follow a nationally consistent case management pathway aiming to ensure that 90% of matters are resolved within 12 months of filing.
+Both divisions of the FCFCOA exercising family law jurisdiction are governed by the Federal Circuit and Family Court of Australia (Family Court) Rules 2021 and all matters aim to follow a nationally consistent case management pathway aiming to ensure that 90% of matters are resolved within 12 months of filing.

 How will the changes impact Western Australia?

-When the Family Court of Australia was established in 1975, Western Australia decided to establish its own court to deal exclusively with family law matters, namely, the FCWA.
+Western Australia decided to establish its own court to deal exclusively with family law matters, namely, the FCWA.